Introduction to Device Policy

 Example use case

-You can create a new Device Policy, which includes Brightness schedule - setting brightness to 100% at 9:00 AM and lowering the brightness to 30% at 7:00 PM.
+You can create a new Device Policy, which includes a Brightness schedule — setting brightness to 100 % at 9:00 AM and lowering the brightness to 30 % at 7:00 PM.

 If the device brightness differs from the Device Policy settings, it's automatically corrected to the desired value.
-This correction works no matter the device connectivity.
+This correction works regardless of the device connectivity.

 By using the Device Policy, you can ensure smooth network operation with automated repair and consistent settings.